 Catnip is also used for craft purposes, for instance, you may sew up cat toys and fill those with the smooth dried leaves of this herb to entertain your loved felines.

 Although catnip is indigenous to Europe, over the years this herb has been naturalized in several parts of North America.
 Catnip plants form thick bushes when grown in reasonably fertile soil that has a proper drainage.
-However, this plant also has the aptitude to thrive in arid, sandy soils.
+However, this herb also has the aptitude to thrive in arid, sandy soils.
 Prior to planting catnip, add a thin layer of compost over the soil.
 The suggested pH range for catnip is between 4.9 and 7.5.

 Catnip grows well in semi-shaded locations, but this herb also has the aptitude to thrive in complete sunlight.